-Fresh lychee fruit is transported by truck under cold storage conditions at 4-5°C and 90-95% humidity from northern Vietnam where the production areas are located to the VHT or irradiation treatment facilities located in the south (Ho Chi Minh City) (PPD 2012a).
-PPD has indicated that fresh lychee fruit treated using irradiation will be transported to Australia using air freight (PPD 2012a).
+Fresh lychee fruit is transported by truck under cold storage conditions at 4-5°C and 90-95% humidity from northern Vietnam where the production areas are located to the VHT or irradiation treatment facilities currently only located in the south (Ho Chi Minh City) (PPD 2012a).
+However, PPD indicated that there are plans for investment to develop both VHT and cold treatment facilities in the north in the future (PPD 2013).
+PPD has also advised that fresh lychee fruit treated using irradiation will be transported to Australia using air freight (PPD 2012a).